 Why Doesn’t FaceTime Work With Only One Person?

-The other person may not have FaceTime turned on, or there may be a software problem with their iPhone, or with the network they are trying to connect to.
+The other person may not have FaceTime turned on, or there may be a software problem with their iPhone.
+It’s also possible the network they are trying to connect to may be causing the error.
 If you’re not sure, try making a FaceTime call with someone else.
-If the call goes through, you know your iPhone is OK — it’s the other person who needs to be reading this article.
+If the call goes through, you know your device is OK — it’s the other person who needs to be reading this article.

 3. Are You Trying To Contact A Person Without Service?